Research output per year

 Dr

-I am an NIHR Clinical Lecturer in the Centre for Primary Care and Health Services Research and a practicing GP.
-I am interested in understanding access to healthcare.
-I applied a community-based participatory research approach and multiple qualitative methods during my PhD to describe longstanding problems and critique policy.
-I am looking to disseminate a new way of considering access--people-centred access--which can help the health service and the population work together to create a better fit.
+I am an NIHR Clinical Lecturer in the Centre for Primary Care and Health Services Research and a general practitioner in Greater Manchester.
+I am interested in addressing inequities within access to healthcare.
+I applied a community-based participatory research approach and multiple qualitative methods during my PhD to describe longstanding access problems and critique policy in UK general practice.
+In subsequent research, we have applied a definiton of access as 'human fit' and an understanding of a paradox of access problems, from my PhD, to develop the OATH (Optimising Access Through Human fit) Resource Set.

 I am from the US and moved to England in 2014 to undertake my PhD.
-I was a practicing family physician (general practitioner) and health services researcher in the US.
+I was a practicing family physician and health services researcher in the US.

 I completed both my undergraduate degree in History of Science/History of Medicine and my medical degree at Yale University in 2004 and 2009, respectively.
 During medical school I was a summer intern at the World Health Organization in Geneva, and undertook clinical, research, and public health experiences in England, the Netherlands, Uganda, and El Salvador.